abemscac/pies-doc/docs/web-vue3/reactive.md

 const { name: myName, age: myAge } = toRefs(user)
 ```

 Most of the time we'll just use `toRefs` because it's slightly more convenient than `toRef`, but the results are the same.
 The returned type of `toRef` will be `Ref<T>`, and is connected to the source property.
 By using `toRef` and/or `toRefs`, we no longer have to worry about if a property is primitive or not.
-Just turn it into a `Ref`, and everything would work as expected!
+Just turn it into a `Ref<T>`, and everything would work as expected!

-## Props are Reactive!
+## Props are Reactive

-One thing worth mentioning is, the returned value of [`defineProps`](https://vuejs.org/api/sfc-script-setup.html#defineprops-defineemits) is actually a reactive object!
+One thing worth mentioning is, the returned value of [`defineProps()`](https://vuejs.org/api/sfc-script-setup.html#defineprops-defineemits) is actually a reactive object!
 We can verify this by using [`isReactive`](https://vuejs.org/api/reactivity-utilities.html#isreactive) function:

 ```ts showLineNumbers
 import { isReactive } from 'vue'